nandorc/magento-docker/README.md

 # Restart services
 mage restart

+# See currently running services
+mage ps

-# Connect to web server terminal
+# Log in to web-service terminal
 mage bash

-# Run composer command at magento-app directory
+# Log in to mysql-service terminal
+#   Parameters for mysql connection are received
-mage composer
+mage mysql
 ```

-Any command executed using `mage` command is done through `docker compose exec` command using `magento` user.
+Any other command executed using `mage` command is done through `docker compose exec` command using `magento` user on `web` service, so if the command `mage ls -a /magento-app` is executed, a list of files and folders (`ls -a` command) located at `/magento-app` directory inside web container are shown

 ## Installing new Magento App